Back

 Interview process description:

-We will only offer virtual interviews per the National Matching Services portal which is new this year.
-The interviews typically last 1 hour, they are indiividual interviews, and are conducted with a staff member from AESD, DVUSD, PUHSD, SMUSD staff member.
-Interviewees are also given the opportunity to meet with current interns virtually or via phone.
-Interns will interview with the entire team even if they are only interested in one of the specific tracts.
-The interview notifications will e sent via the new NMS portal.
+We will only offer virtual interviews per the National Matching Services portal.
+The interviews typically last 1 hour, they are indiividual interviews, and are conducted with staff members from AESD, DVUSD, PUHSD, and/or SMUSD.
+Interviewees are also given the opportunity to participate in a virtual open house to speak with current interns.
+Applicants will interview with the entire team even if they are only applied to one of the specific district tracks.
+The interview notifications will e sent via the NMS portal.

 How to obtain application info: Email the Program